Aloe vera is a world-renowned medicinal plant. Without any doubt, it is the most potent skin-healing herb.

 Understanding Your Aloe Vera’s Soil Needs

 Before mentioning the options available, let’s talk a little about aloe vera.
-Understanding why this herb loves certain types of soil is key in our discussion!
+Understanding why this herb loves certain types of soil is key to our discussion!

 Aloe vera is a succulent plant.
 That means it usually grows in extreme drought conditions.
 This plant is native to the Arabian Peninsula, which is a sweltering and arid region.